abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/ruby-on-rails/baseline.md

 ```
 - Replace `<YOUR_VM_PUBLIC_IP>` with the public IP of your GCP VM.

-If everything is set up correctly, you will see a Rails welcome page in your browser.
+You will see a Rails welcome page in your browser if everything is set up correctly.
 It looks like this:

 ![Rails-info page alt-text#center](images/rails-web.png "Figure 1: Ruby/Rails Welcome Page")